source-academy/general/educator/assessment/README.md

 | maxxp | The maximum xp achievable for thie PROBLEM.
 XP earned by students will be proportional to the grade as graded by the autograder.
 | type | The type of this question.
 Can be "programming" or "mcq".
 | showsolution | default false; if value is string "true", solution string is shipped to web client for display to student
-| buildhiddentestcases | default false; if value is string "true", ...
 | blocking | default false, if value is string "true", the question is blocking; must be answered correctly to proceed to next question

 ### Children